EB-KMMS/VER-GI/README.md

 <details>
   <summary>Puzzle 7: What was my route?
 (Path 2) </summary>
-   Starting from the spleen this time and following a long route back through the maze to the lesser curvature of the stomach...
+   Starting from the spleen this time and finding a long route back through the maze to the lesser curvature of the stomach... try going down the left gastroepiploic artery after leaving the spleen...
   <details>The word is 5, 7, 6 letters long.
   <summary>Length</summary></details>
 </details>